dbierer/php-class-notes/php-cert-apr-2022.md

 * Q: What is the special syntax needed to use `time()` in `DateTime()` constructor?

+* Get revised slides (if done in timely manner)
+* Get revised mock exams to students

 ## Homework
 * For Fri 8 Apr 2022
   * Quizzes for Topic Area #1 (PHP Basics)